(formerly Computers in Cardiology)

 To maintain a professional and uniform appearance, please follow these instructions carefully when composing the title block:

-Submitting your PDF paper
+Submitting your paper

-When your paper is ready to be submitted, go to the CinC abstract and paper collection site and follow the instructions there to upload your PDF paper.
+When your paper is ready to be submitted, go to the CinC abstract and paper collection site and follow the instructions there to upload your paper.
 You will need the passcode that you obtained when you submitted your abstract.
 If you lose your passcode, you can request for it to be sent to the contact email address that you entered when submitting the abstract.

 You may revise your paper at any time up until the deadline (1 week before the conference begins in September); to do so, return to the CinC abstract and paper collection site and submit your revised paper.